microsoft/ApplicationInsights-node.js/README.md

 Because of the way JavaScript handles callbacks, additional work is necessary to track a request across external dependencies and later callbacks.
-By default this additional tracking is disabled; enable it by calling `appInsights.setAutoDependencyCorrelation(true)` as described in the Configuration section below.
+By default this additional tracking is enabled; disable it by calling `appInsights.setAutoDependencyCorrelation(false)` as described in the Configuration section below.